 The quota system is based on when and where you begin your hike, and in some cases, where you camp the first night of your trip.
-For this reason, (even with multiday permits) you may not begin your trip on any day except the entry day specified on the permit.
+For this reason (even with multiday permits) you may not begin your trip on any day except the entry day specified on the permit.
 Your permit is valid only for the entry trailhead specified.
 After the first night, you are allowed to hike unrestricted within the network of trails accessible from your entry trailhead.

-View a list of trailhead quotas here.
+View a list of trailhead quotas.

 Yosemite Wilderness Permit Reservations

-Once you have made a reservation, you or another member of your hiking group, must pick up the wilderness permit at any permit station the day of or day before your hike.
-Business hours vary so please check schedule.
+Once you have made a reservation, you or another member of your hiking group must pick up the wilderness permit at any permit station the day of or day before your hike.
+Business hours vary, so please check the schedule.

 Planning Your Wilderness Trip

 Please plan your trip before you make a reservation.
 It is your responsibility to research trails and trail conditions to decide which trip is right for you and your group.
-Park Rangers will not plan your trip for you.
+Park rangers will not plan your trip for you.

 Three Ways to Make a Reservation

-PO Box 545
+P.O.
+Box 545

 Yosemite, CA, 95389